bytefish/bytefish.de/blog/apache_flink_series_2.md

 ## LocalWeatherDataSourceFunction ##

-The ``LocalWeatherDataSourceFunction`` is used to read the weather data measurements from the CSV file and emit it to Apache Flink.
+The ``LocalWeatherDataSourceFunction`` implements the [SourceFunction] interface, parses the CSV data from Part 1 and emits the measurements to the Apache Flink [SourceContext].

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.